 The thing that I remember the most about 7 km downhill ride from Bonnieux to Pont Julian was the smell of the lavender.
 How I wished I could bottle the smell that surrounded me during that ride.

-At the bottom of the descent from Bonnieux is Pont Julian and access to the Veloroute de Calavon.
+At the bottom of the descent from Bonnieux is Pont Julian and access to the Veloroute du Calavon.
 Pont Julian is a Roman stone arch bridge over the Calavon River dating back to 3 BC.
 It was built on the Via Domita, the road that connected Italy to Roman territories in France.
 It was remarkable to learn that no mortar was used in the construction of this bridge, every stone was perfectly cut to fit its place on the bridge.
 We headed west on the veloroute toward Cavaillon.

-Although called a veloroute, the path is really a voie verte, a car free bike path that extends for 28 km through the heart of the Luberon from Les Baumettes to Saint Martin du Castillon.
-The path will eventually extend to Cavaillon, an extension that cannot happen fast enough.
+Although called a veloroute, the path is actually a voie verte, a car free bike path that extends for 28 km through the heart of the Luberon from Les Baumettes to Saint Martin du Castillon.
+The path will eventually extend to Cavaillon, an extension that can’t happen fast enough.
 When the extension is complete, cyclists will be able to take the train to Cavaillon and have car-free access to the major points in the Luberon.

 I watched Bonnieux disappear on my left along the bike path, and I stopped to take my last photo of the castle at Lacoste.